Pivot Table is Not Picking up Data in Excel (5 Reasons)

 Pivot Table is Not Picking up Data If New Row Added to Source Data

-• Now, update the dataset range in the Table/Range field and click OK.
+• Update the dataset range in the Table/Range field and click OK.

 Pivot Table is Not Picking up Data If New Row Added to Source Data

-• As a result, the Pivot Table is updated with data in new rows.
+• The Pivot Table is updated with data in new rows.

-If any of the columns of the source data does not contain a header, you will not get the Pivot Table.
+If any of the columns of the source data do not contain a header, you will not get it in the Pivot Table.

 For example, we have the below dataset, where the 3rd column of the dataset does not contain any header.